Oyanel/Anki-server/README.md

 1. have a `DB_DATA PATH` environment variable set if you want to persist database data in a volume
 2. run `docker-compose up -d`
+3. Rename your `.env.default` to `.env` and think to change the secret keys with your own